帯 (Obi)

 (03)

-The final full-scale physical prototypes were officially unveiled and presented at the ArtCenter College of Design Graduation Show, serving as the culmination of this graduate thesis project.
+The final full-scale prototypes were unveiled at the ArtCenter College of Design Graduation Show, marking the culmination of the thesis project.

 No items found.